...

 Baggage forwarding services between the two sides of the route are available at each end of the alpine route.
 The service will cost you 2,500 yen per luggage.
 Please refer to the official website HERE for more information.

-Important: Before the pandemic, they used to be able to forward your luggage to Nagano Station.
-But this is not the case in 2023.
-If your final destination is Nagano Station and you require the baggage forwarding service, you will need to pick it up from Shinano Ōmachi Station (consider this when you book your accommodation and bus ticket from Ogizawa).
+Important: Before the pandemic, they were able to forward your luggage to Nagano Station.
+But this is not the case in 2025.
+If your final destination is Nagano Station and you require the baggage forwarding service, you will need to pick it up from Shinano Ōmachi Station.
+Take this into consideration when you book your accommodation and bus ticket from Ogizawa.

 Tip: If you do want to stay anywhere on the route that isn’t around the stations where the Alpine Route Baggage Forwarding Service is available, you can always ask your hotel to arrange for private luggage shipping to your next accommodation (‘ω’)ノ.
 The other option is the coin lockers at each station (excluding Tengudaira) on the route.
 It costs money, but you want to be as light as possible when trekking!